Introduction

 print(f"Result {i+1}: {chunks[idx]} (similarity: {scores[0][i]:.4f})")

-In plain English: we built a search index from our chunk embeddings, then asked “How does RAG work?”
-The system found the 3 chunks whose meaning is most similar to that question.
-The higher the similarity score, the better the match (1.0 would be a perfect match).
+In plain English: we built a search index, asked “How does RAG work?”, and it found the 3 chunks whose meaning is most similar to that question.
+Higher similarity score = better match.

 Why retrieval quality matters so much

-Here’s something that trips people up: if the search returns the wrong chunks, the AI will confidently give you a wrong answer based on those chunks.
+Here’s the thing that nobody warns you about: if the search returns the wrong chunks, the AI will confidently give you a wrong answer based on those chunks.
 The AI doesn’t know the chunks are irrelevant.
 It just reads whatever you give it and does its best.

 This is why retrieval is the most important part of the system.
 A few ways to improve it: